NETI-MOBILE/rn-neti-mobile-image-viewing/README.md

 ## Usage
-You can check common usage via console `yarn example start` or by link [example](./example/src/components/Content.tsx)
+You can check common usage via console `yarn example start` or by link [example](./example/src/components/Content.tsx) If android installation gives you an error: Please make and install a development build on the device first.
+You need to run `yarn example android` first, to install the required build.

   ```jsx
 import { ImageViewing, ImageViewingInstance } from 'rn-nextika-image-viewing';